-The Swiss unemployment rate declined to a non-seasonally adjusted 3.1 percent in May 2021, the lowest since March 2020, as the number of unemployed people fell by 8,313, or 5.5 percent, to 142,966.
-Meantime, the youth unemployment rate, measuring job-seekers between 15 and 24 years old, decreased to 2.4 percent from 2.7 percent, with the number of young unemployed falling by 1,350, or 9.6 percent, to 12,754.
-Adjusted for seasonal factors, the unemployment rate went down to 3.0 percent in May, from a marginally revised 3.2 percent in the previous month. source: State Secretariat for Economic Affairs
+The Swiss unemployment rate edged down to a non-seasonally adjusted 2.5 percent in October 2021, the lowest since February 2020.
+The number of unemployed people fell by 3,561, or 3.0 percent to 116,733.
+Meantime, the youth unemployment rate, measuring job-seekers between 15 and 24 years old, declined to a 27-month low of 2.1 percent from 2.4 percent in September, with the number of young unemployed falling by 1,382, or 11.0 percent to 11,171.
+Adjusted for seasonal factors, the unemployment rate ticked down to 2.7 percent in October from 2.8 percent in September. source: State Secretariat for Economic Affairs

-Unemployment Rate in Switzerland is expected to be 3.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Switzerland to stand at 3.20 in 12 months time.
+Unemployment Rate in Switzerland is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Switzerland Unemployment Rate is projected to trend around 3.20 percent in 2022 and 2.80 percent in 2023, according to our econometric models.